MOSEK/Mosek.jl/doc/Mosek-Functions.rst

 * ``task:: MSKtask`` An optimization task.
-* ``maxnumbarvar:: Int32`` Obtains maximum number of semidefinite variable currently allowed.
+* ``maxnumbarvar:: Int32`` Maximum number of symmetric matrix variables currently that is reservered room for.

-Obtains the number of semidefinite variables.
+Obtains maximum number of symmetric matrix variables that is reservered room for.

 getmaxnumcon
 ------------